100 Years of History

 Associate Pastor David Ash (2003-2007)

 Doris Marine once told David that he would be a pastor someday.
-In 1998, he was appointed Associate Pastor of outreach at King of Kings.
-In 2003, he was similarly appointed at Grace Calvary Church under Murdock.
+He was appointed Associate Pastor at King of Kings in 1998, and Associate Pastor at Grace Calvary in March 2003, marking the first time the church had two full-time pastors.

-Some of David’s outreach involvements included prison ministry, Genesis Nursing Home, Atlantic City Rescue Missions, Harvest Cove Bible Fellowship, Wednesday night beach studies, and building improvements.
+That summer, attendance reached 225 and the church held beach studies where passersby could sit in and witness baptisms.
+David’s was involved in prison ministry, Genesis Nursing Home, Atlantic City Rescue Missions, Harvest Cove Bible Fellowship, Wednesday night beach studies, and building improvements.
 He remains an active member today.

-David lost Meredith to cancer in 2015.
-He later married Elaine, who serves leading worship.
-David can be found sharing his faith just about anywhere—on the beach, at movies, IHOP, Home Depot, or in the neighborhood.
-Always with a pack of tract books, he is a man on a mission to seek and save the lost.
+Meredith died to cancer in 2015.
+David later married Elaine, a worship leader.
+David can be found sharing his faith just about anywhere—the beach, movies, IHOP, Home Depot, or the neighborhood.
+Always with a pack of tracts, he is a man on a mission to seek and save the lost.

 2010s